Margalit Oved: Career

 After arriving in Israel, she founded Beit Tarbut Lenoar, which was a cultural heritage organisation directed at children.
 The following year, she began working with the Inbal Dance Theater and Sara Levi-Tanai.
 Oved would go on to spend 15 years with the Theatre, choreographing dances based on the traditions of Yemen and other areas.
 Oved appeared in the first Israeli-produced film in 1955, entitled Hill 24 Doesn't Answer.
 She rose to the position of principal dancer with the Inbal Dance Theatre, before leaving in 1965, and settling two years later in Los Angeles, United States.
 There she met and married Melvin Marshall, and together had two sons.

 Oved began teaching at the University of California, Los Angeles, while continuing to work on her own dances.
 In 1973, she created the dance Through the Gate of Aden, based on her own life so far.
 She also founded the Margalit Dance Theatre Company in the city.
 The group toured Israel in 1982, and performed at the Kennedy Centre in Washington D.C. in 1988.
-Oved returned to Israel again in 1994, where she returned to work with the Inbal Dance Threater once again, along with her son Barak.
+Oved returned to Israel again in 1994, where she returned to work with the Inbal Dance Theater once again, along with her son Barak.
 He has since become an international choreographer alongside his mother.
 Following two years with the company, she left once again to join her son's Barak Marshall Theaterdance on an international tour.